anoadragon453/matrix-doc/proposals/xxxx-decentralising-media-through-cids.md

 ## Alternatives/Related MSCs
-1. **MSC2706** proposes to use IPFS directly, but in a similarily backwards compatible way to how we're changing `mxc` URLs here.
+1. **MSC2706** proposes to use IPFS directly, but in a similarily backwards compatible way to how we're changing MXC URLs here.
 MSC2706 does make authenticating media worse, because it publishes the file to IPFS and that is easy to scrape, but that also means that fallback nodes are automatically found.
-Public files in this MSC *could* be put into IPFS in the future, maybe as an updated version of MSC2706, without changing the `mxc` URL format again, as we'd already have CIDs here.
+Public files in this MSC *could* be put into IPFS in the future, maybe as an updated version of MSC2706, without changing the MXC URL format again, as we'd already have CIDs here.
 1. **MSC2703** specifies a grammer for media IDs, which could be problematic for us here.
 It specifies that media IDs must be opaque, as well as a maximum of 255 characters in length.
 This is in conflict to this MSC (and